 If you are looking for the undiscovered, untrammeled wilderness of the past you need look no further.
 Flaming Gorge Country is truly the adventure next door.
 Ask our knowledgeable staff at Red Canyon Lodge to help you with any of your activities during your visit to Flaming Gorge Country.

-The best way to experience the fullness of Flaming Gorge Country (aside from sleeping at Red Canyon Lodge, of course) is to sleep outside, right in the middle of the most stunning country in the U.S.
+The best way to experience the fullness of Flaming Gorge (aside from sleeping at Red Canyon Lodge, of course) is to sleep outside, under the stars, right in the middle of the most stunning country in the U.S.

 There are several marinas in the area that can accommodate your water recreation needs.